 Despite its briefness, the legacy of this new generation of filmmakers, which gravitated around Prague’s renowned FAMU cinema school and the Barrandov studios, can still be felt today and its standing can be compared to other independent European movements, such as Italy’s Neo-Realism or the French Nouvelle Vague.

-Kafkadesk compiled a list of our five favourite movies from this era for you to enjoy, without any restraint!
+Kafkadesk compiled a list of our five favourite and best Czechoslovak movies from this era for you to enjoy, without any restraint!

 The Outrageous Baron Munchausen (1962)